bbauska/JS-svg/README.md

 and crop the content visible within the SVG viewport.
 You can find the pen at [davidmatthew.ie/generative-art-javascript-svg#viewBox](https://davidmatthew.ie/generative-art-javascript-svg#viewBox)

-At this point, we have the values we need for our viewBox and viewport, but we haven't yet learned how to put them to use.
+<p>At this point, we have the values we need for our viewBox and viewport,
+but we haven't yet learned how to put them to use.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <h2 id="ch3-3">3.3 Setting and Getting Values</h2>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
-Every SvJs instance, whether it's the parent SVG or one of its child elements, has a set() method.
-This method allows us to set the values of an element's attributes.
+<p>Every SvJs instance, whether it's the parent SVG or one of its child
+elements, has a set() method.
+This method allows us to set the values of an element's attributes.</p>

-How do we know what attributes an element has?
-Well, we'd consult (i.e., google) some official documentation.
+<p>How do we know what attributes an element has?
+Well, we'd consult (i.e.,
+google) some official documentation.
 The source I'd recommend is the Mozilla Developer Network's SVG element reference, available at [developer.mozilla.org/en-US/docs/Web/SVG/Element.](https://developer.mozilla.org/en-US/docs/Web/SVG/Element)